 In programming, components embody the elements and design patterns in an effort to encapsulate specific functionality and ways of communicating with other components.
-They provide flexible functionality and manage subsystems of the root system that is the program application itself.
+They provide flexible functionality and manage subsystems of the root system that is the program itself.
 Components give the coder reliable and often reusable functionality through a single object, a composition of objects, or a family of objects.

-There is no sensibile relation between the three core constructs of visual design to an equivalent in programming.
+There is no sensible relation between the three core constructs of visual design to an equivalent in programming.
 There do happen to be three high level component groupings however:

 Now is a good time to share an often deemphasized fact that programmers benefit from.
 A lot—and I mean a lot—of code you will write is already written.
 How can you write what is already written?
 Put another way, you often get to copy and paste (this is not an excuse to not understand that code though).
 Additionally, programmers leverage their powerful code editors to generate code automatically.
 Rarely does a programmer start from scratch.
 In fact, the first two component groupings mentioned above can be used as a checklist before having to write your own custom code.

 Built-in components are those that come with the language you are authoring in or the code's execution environment.
 The initial author(s) of the programming language provide components that are "built-in".
 Additionally, the environment often provides components built upon the language to provide even more functionality.

 As you may have guessed, a programming language never has all the functionality you need.
 This is where third-party components often come to the rescue.
 These are written by other programmers and they are often shared for us to use (for free or purchase).
 In fact, you can share the code you create for others to use too.
 We all help each other out.
 Finally, you write custom code by combining built-in and third-party components with the code you create on your own.